Madan Lal Dhingra: In popular culture

 In the movie Veer Savarkar, actor Pankaj Berry portrayed Madan Lal Dhingra.

 In 2023 DD National serial Swaraj included a full episode on Madan Lal Dhingra.
 The role of Madan Lal Dhingra was played by actor Rahul Sharma.

-The 2024 epic movie Swatantrya Veer Savarkar (film), actor Mrinal Dutt portrayed Madan Lal Dhingra.
-His time in India House and the assassination of Curzon Wyllie is shown in the movie.
+The 2024 epic movie Swatantrya Veer Savarkar, actor Mrinal Dutt portrayed Madan Lal Dhingra.
+His time in India House and the assassination of Curzon Wyllie is shown in the film.

+Dhingra also appears as a historical character in Mithu Sanyal's 2024 novel Antichristie, which is set has a setting in London during the period of Indian independence movement and depicts figures associated with India House.
+This included Dhingra, Vinayak Damodar Savarkar and Mahatma Gandhi.